It4innovations/snailwatch/docs/collection.rst

 for creating an upload token.
 The project id will be stored in a key named ``_id`` in the returned object.

-After you are logged in and you know the id of your project, you can finally generate an upload token for uploading the data.
+After you are logged in and you know the id of your project, you can get its upload token that is needed for uploading measurements.

 .. code-block:: bash

     $ curl -H "Content-Type: application/json" -H "Authorization: <session-token>" \
-    <server>/collectsessions -d '{"project": <project-id>}'
+    <server>/get-upload-token/<project-id>

-You will get back a JSON object.
-It's ``token`` key corresponds to the generated upload_token.
+You will get back a string containing the upload token.

 After you have an upload token, you can upload measurements for the given project.
 If you don't feel like creating HTTP requests manually,